• Home

 Can I make this without a stand mixer?

-A hand mixer works fine.
-You can also do it by hand with a whisk and some arm effort — cream the butter and sugar really well before adding the wet ingredients.
+A hand mixer is fine, and you can also do it by hand with a whisk and some arm power — cream the butter and sugar very well before adding the wet ingredients.
+You won’t have to beat this as much as you would a traditional layer cake because the sour cream and baking agents will do most of the leavening work.

 My cake came out dense.
 What went wrong?